Delayed Injuries After a Car Accident (Illinois) | Symptoms, Steps, and Proof Tips

 - Severe abdominal pain or fainting

-Common mistakes that can hurt your health and your claim
+What mistakes can hurt your health and your claim?

 Mistake 1: Waiting too long to get checked